mcqll/mcqll.github.io/README.md

 ## Adding/editing the list of members

 > __Note:__ In addition to what is described below, there is an additional file `_data/labmembers.yml`, which has a list of current and previous lab members.
 > Currently, this file is used only to make links to lab member pages from the [bibliography](mcqll.org/publications).
-This means you have to add labmembers names and info in both places which is not ideal. __TODO:__ Consolidate.
+This means you have to add labmembers names and info in both places which is not ideal. __TODO:__ Consolidate (all labmember metadata could be in labmembers.yml).

 There is a markdown file for each lab member in the `/_people` directory, with name format `lastname.firstname.md` (this is just to be tidy and for alphabetic